freckle/wiz-action/README.md

 ### Outputs

+- `scan-id`: the Id of the Scan Result report.
 - `scan-result`: the outcome of the scan, one of `passed`, `failed`, or `error`.

 See [action.yml](./action.yml) for a complete list of inputs and outputs.